VzBoT3D/docs/docs/vz235_alu/electronics/Mellow Super8 V1.3.md

 ![Filled Voltage Ports](../../assets/images/manual/vz235_printed/electronics/DSC06357.JPG)

-# Setting up the board on the machine.
+## Setting up the board on the machine

 Now we know how the board works a bit we can start setting it up on the machine.
 Mount the PSU's and Board on the back of the printer in the order you prefer or how it's layed out for the Kit.

-# choosing a layout
+## choosing a layout

 Here is the layout For the Mellow Vz235 kit.
 It's important to check if everything fits where you want before attaching it.

 Left is the 24V psu and to the right side is the 48V psu.
-This is because only the 5160's need 48V so we make the path to them the shortest by having the 48V PSU to the side of them.<br/>
+This is because only the 5160's need 48V so we make the path to them the shortest by having the 48V PSU to the side of them.
 ![Back Layout](../../assets/images/manual/vz235_printed/electronics/Stock_Electronics_Layout.PNG)

-# Plugging in the 5160's
+## Plugging in the 5160's

 Now it's time to hookup the 5160's to the Motherboard.